eead-csic-compbio/chloroplast_assembly_protocol/README.txt

 A script to improve quality of reads and estimate insert size and reads orientation.

-./1_cleanreads.pl WORKING_DIR FASTA_REF_GENOME [-s]
+./1_cleanreads.pl -folder WORKING_DIR [-ref FASTA_REF_GENOME] [-skip] [-regex REGEX]

-- WORKING_DIR: a path to a directory with input files (the one created in the previous script).
+- -folder WORKING_DIR: a path to a directory with input files (the one created in the previous script).
-- FASTA_REF_GENOME: to perform de-novo assembly this parameter should be "noref".
+- -ref FASTA_REF_GENOME: ignore to perform de-novo assembly.
 Otherwise, the name of the FASTA file to be used as reference.
-- -s: skip Musket error correction. default: perform Musket error correction.
+- -skip: skip Musket error correction. default: perform Musket error correction.
+- -regex REGEX: a custom regex matching FASTQ headers to call read pairs (use only if the script warns in the first try).

 Other parameters could be changed by editing the script 1_cleanreads.pl.
 - Parameters related to running time: